Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### takeHighestBid
-complete progressing auction with current highest bid
+Complete progressing auction with current highest bid

 > NFT auction creators can complete their auctions using this function